Aiken hospital, public schools outline precautionary measures amid coronavirus outbreak

 “Our hospital team has been preparing and monitoring updates per CDC for several weeks, and our associates have been implementing the most recent guidance from CDC and the SCDHEC to ensure the safety of all in our care,” said Aiken Regional Medical Centers CEO Jim O’Loughlin in a news release.
 “We feel confident that our team is equipped and prepared.”

-Aiken Regional staff members are conducting internal meetings and multi-agency meetings with the Centers for Disease Control and Prevention and DHEC to discuss health and safety.
-They are also taking daily inventory of protective equipment inventories, according to the press release.
+Aiken Regional staff members are conducting internal meetings and multi-agency meetings with the Centers for Disease Control and Prevention and the S.C.
+Department of Health and Environmental Control to discuss health and safety.
+They are also taking daily inventory of protective equipment, according to the press release.

 Two more people in South Carolina were diagnosed Thursday with COVID-19, state health officials said.
 One new case is in Lancaster County and one is in Kershaw County.

-As of late Thursday afternoon, DHEC had reported six presumptive and six confirmed cases of novel coronavirus in the state.
-The state health department has tested a total 87 people for COVID-19.
+As of late Thursday, DHEC had reported six presumptive and six confirmed cases of COVID-19 in the state.
+The state health department has tested a total 87 people for the virus.

 Dr. Gerald Gordon, infectious diseases specialist of Internal Medical Associates of Aiken, said the hospital has screened several individuals for COVID-19, but all tests so far have been negative.